borglab/gtsam.org/_posts/2021-02-07-uncertainties-part1.md

 ## Conclusions

 In this first post we reviewed the basics ideas to solve factor graphs and extract estimates from them.
-We showed how the linear problem described by the *normal equations* not only allows us to find the solution, but also encodes information about its covariance - given by inverse of the Fisher information matrix.
-Additionally, in the context of nonlinear problems, we showed how **such covariance is only valid around the linearization point** hence we must be careful when using it in nonlinear problems.
+We showed how the linear problem described by the *normal equations* not only allows us to find the solution, but also encodes information about its covariance - given by the inverse of the Fisher information matrix.
+Additionally, in the context of nonlinear problems, we showed how **such covariance is only valid around the linearization point**.

 In our [next post](https://gtsam.org/2021/02/07/uncertainties-part2.html) we will review how these ideas generalize when we are not estimating *vector* variables anymore but other objects such as rotation matrices and rigid-body transformations - generally known as **manifolds**.
 While this will introduce a bit of complexity not only in the maths but also the notation, by being explicit about our conventions we will be able to consistently solve a wider set of problems usually found in robotics and computer vision.